 After about 2 miles, foot traffic will pickup slightly as you pass by hikers heading to The Loch or Sky Pond to the south.
-Finally, approximately 3.5 miles after leaving Lake Haiyaha, you’ll see plenty of people gathering around the overlook near the 30-foot Alberta Falls.
-Though likely the most crowded spot on the trail, this is a great place to relax before heading back.
+Finally, approximately 3.5 miles after leaving Lake Haiyaha, you’ll see plenty of people gathering around the overlook near Alberta Falls.

 THE RETURN TRIP